Staatsburg, New York: Historic and notable sites

 The Staatsburgh State Historic Site preserves a Beaux-Arts mansion designed by McKim, Mead, and White and the home's surrounding landscape.
 The historic site is located within Ogden Mills & Ruth Livingston Mills State Park.

 Staatsburg is bordered to the southwest by Margaret Lewis Norrie State Park.
 There are many scenic views of the Hudson River, making it attractive for camping, walking, hiking, jogging and cycling.
 Tent sites and cabins are available.
 Campers with boats have river access through a marina.
 The park is easily accessible from US 9 and the New York State Thruway (cross the Kingston–Rhinecliff Bridge).

 The John Hendricks House in the southern section of Staatsburg was built in 1785 and remains as it was then.
 It is believed to have been an inn on the Albany Post Road.
 It is listed on the National Register of Historic Places.

-St. Margaret's Episcopal Church was designed by Richard Upjohn (1802–1878) in 1892.
+St. Margaret's Episcopal Church was designed by Richard M. Upjohn in 1892.